 What is the difference between a Level 1 charger and a Level 2 charging station?

-The Level 1 charger plugs into an outlet at your home, and your electric vehicle is connected and takes the time it needs to get its battery back up to full power.
+The Level 1 charger plugs into an outlet at your Plano home, and your electric vehicle is connected and takes the time it needs to get its battery back up to full power.
 This is a slower option and can be even more time-consuming than finding a charging station somewhere near your home.
 The Level 1 charger AC outlet has 120V with 12-16 amps with a charging load of 1.4 to 1.9 KwH.
 A Tesla Type 3 can take over 24 hours to charge on a Level 1 home charger.